 At business meetings and conferences, David Lilenfeld speaks on intellectual property law and business litigation.
 These presentations include:

-David and his wife, Julie, live in the Buckhead area of Atlanta with their two young sons.
-In his rare spare time, David plays competitive tennis and chess.
+David lives in the Buckhead area of Atlanta with his two young sons.
+In his rare spare time, David boxes and plays competitive tennis and chess.

 Georgiy Khayet is a patent attorney with a background in Computer Science and Mathematics and proven record of securing high quality IP portfolios for successful high tech startups.